Starling Bank review

-Yeah, Starling is definitely one of the best challenger banks out there.
-The app is quite elegant and streamlined, the lack of fees makes it great for travelling and it’s a fully licensed bank in the UK, so your money is as safe as with your favourite traditional bank.
+Starling is definitely one of the best challenger banks out there.
+The app is quite elegant and streamlined, the lack of fees makes it great for travelling and it’s a fully licensed bank, so your money is as safe as with a traditional high-street bank.

-However, if we are being completely honest, the most popular ones – Starling, Revolut, Monzo – are quite similar to each other and all offer a very solid service.
+However, the most popular banking challengers – Starling, Revolut, Monzo – are quite similar to each other and all offer a solid service.
 Compared to Starling, the Monzo app is a bit more fun, while Revolut is more about using different currencies at the same time.
 Learn more about alternatives to Starling.

 Can I travel with the card?

-Yes, you can, and using your Starling debit card in more than 190 countries – anywhere that has a Mastercard logo.
-It should be a much less painful experience than with a traditional bank.
+Yes, you can, and using your Starling debit card abroad should be a much less painful experience than with a traditional bank.

 Thanks to Starling’s mobile nature, it is much easier to keep track of your budget while on the road.
 Also, charges for spending abroad or withdrawing cash at an ATM aren’t an issue since using your Starling Bank card overseas doesn’t incur extra fees.

-When you pay in a foreign currency, money will be converted at the Mastercard exchange rate.
+When you pay in a foreign currency with your Starling, money will be converted at the Mastercard exchange rate.
 And when you withdraw money from an ATM abroad, Starling won’t charge you for doing so.

 Starling Bank overdraft, fees and limits

-Starling offers an overdraft option.
-Interest is calculated daily and charged at 15%, 25% or 35% APR (variable) based on the customer’s credit score.
+Starling offers an arranged overdraft option.
+Interest is calculated daily and charged at 15%, 25% or 35% EAR (variable) based on the customer’s credit score.
 There are no additional charges for unarranged overdrafts.

 Starling’s fees are competitive:

-- Free account and transactions.
+- Current account and transactions.
 Starling doesn’t charge you for basic transactions and banking services.
-There’s no monthly fee and card payments and ATM withdrawals come for free both in the UK and abroad.
+There’s no monthly account fee, and card payments and ATM withdrawals come for free both in the UK and abroad.

 - International money transfers.
 Starling charges a fee for sending money abroad, which depends on the receiver’s country and the amount of money transferred.

 - Cash loads.
-Depositing and withdrawing cash for personal current account holders is free at UK post offices.
+Depositing and withdrawing cash for personal current account holders is free at your local Post Office.

 Starling Bank’s interest rate

-This is relatively uncommon among challengers – Revolut, for example, pays no interest at all; with Monzo, you only get interest if you open a savings account with one of Monzo’s partners.
+This is relatively uncommon among banking challengers.
+Revolut, for example, pays no interest at all; and with Monzo, you only get interest if you open a savings account with one of Monzo’s partners.

 However, if a considerable interest rate on your balance is what you’re looking for, you may be better off with a traditional bank – some traditional current accounts offer up to 2% on balances up to a set amount.

 Is Starling safe to use?

-If you fall victim to fraud, Starling is regulated in the UK by the Financial Conduct Authority and has adhered to a new voluntary industry code called Contingent Reimbursement Model (CRM) code.
-This not only means that in most cases it has to refund any unauthorized payments made from your account, but that it will also refund you if you’re tricked into to sending money to a scammer voluntarily (for example because they pretend to be part of your bank’s security team).
+If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority and has adhered to a new voluntary industry code called Contingent Reimbursement Model (CRM) code.
+This not only means that in most cases it has to refund any unauthorised payments made from your account, but that it will also refund you if you’re tricked into sending money to a scammer voluntarily (for example because they pretend to be part of your bank’s security team).
 The exception is if you’re negligent.

-Starling’s app and card have several security features to protect your account:
+Starling’s app and card also have several security features to protect your account:

 - Your finances are secured behind a passcode and password and completing your registration requires video and photo ID.

 - If you ever lose your bank card, you can immediately deactivate it with a push of a button in the app, and Starling’s customer service team is there whenever you need it.